genescheck/2013DevSummitExamples/README.md

   WebRTC/ - AT&T WebRTC API

+  SMS, MMS, Location, WAP/ Sample apps can be found at -->https://github.com/attdevsupport/API-Platform

 ---------------------------------------------------------------
-@2013 AT&T Intellectual Property.
+@2012 AT&T Intellectual Property.
 All rights reserved. http://developer.att.com
 The Application hosted on this site are working examples intended to be used for reference in creating products to consume AT&T Services and not meant to be used as part of your product.
 The data in these pages is for test purposes only and intended only for use as a reference in how the services perform.
 For download of tools and documentation, please go to https://devconnect-api.att.com For more information contact developer.support@att.com